My Son's a Queer (But What Can You Do?): 2021 Tour

-West End (2022, 2023)
+West End (2022, 2023, 2026)

 During the Edinburgh run, it was announced that the show would transfer to the Garrick Theatre in London's West End from 21 October to 6 November 2022.
 The show later played another West End season at the Ambassadors Theatre from 25 January to 1 April 2023.
 The West End runs were nominated for the 2023 Laurence Olivier Award for Best Entertainment or Comedy Play.
 Madge won the Theatre Award at the 2023 Virgin Atlantic Attitude Awards and was a joint winner of the Best Creative West End Debut Award at The Stage Debut Awards in 2023 (as writer).

-Planned Broadway production

-It was announced following that the show would transfer to Broadway at the Lyceum Theatre from February 27, 2024, for a 16-week limited engagement, however on February 8 it was announced that the run would be postponed to the 2024–25 season with dates and a new theatre to be announced.
+The show is set to play a return run at the Apollo Theatre in September 2026.

+Off-Broadway (2025)

+The show was originally supposed to begin previews at the Lyceum Theatre on Broadway in February 2024, but the production was postponed and later cancelled due to concerns from the producers over its commercial viability.
+Instead, it played a limited run Off-Broadway at New York City Center from 12 to 15 June 2025.